codeyusong/codeyusong.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Yusong Wang is currently pursuing a Master of Information Technology (Software Engineering) at Charles Darwin University, with an expected completion date of November 2024.
-He possesses proficiency in Python and Java programming, along with expertise in Git for version control.
-He is skilled in web development, data analysis, and utilizing common tools integral to the software development cycle.
+He demonstrates proficiency in Python and Java programming, complemented by expertise in Git for version control.
+Additionally, he exhibits strong skills in web development, data analysis, and the effective utilization of tools essential to the software development cycle.
 {style="text-align: justify;"}